shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-07.md

 }
 ```

-**Note** the image can be scaled up to be larger than its original size.
+**Note:** the image can be scaled up to be larger than its original size.
 A better solution, in many cases, will be to use the max-width property instead.

 ### max-width property